Beautiful Lights on a Dark Winter’s Night : The Toronto Light Festival in The Distillery District (2018)

 Back outside …

-^ This heart is also a permanent piece in the district (the lights may have been added for the event).
-Others were getting a shot like this, so we joined in! ^
+↑ This heart is also a permanent piece in the district, however the lights were added for the event.
+There was a short lineup of people getting a shot like this, so we joined in! ↑

 I hope you’re having a good week so far, and thank you for checking out my site,